UNISA-WIPO Intellectual Property Law Specialization Programme

 Mrs Puseletso Mofokeng

-Download your registration form here:
+Download your brochure and registration form here:

 Each academic year WIPO, through the Academy, makes a limited number of scholarships available to students who otherwise would not be able to afford the fees.